-Setting up Snap on Fedora begins with installing snapd
+Setting up and learning to install Snap on Fedora begins with installing snapd

 , the core package that powers Snap functionality.
 By following these steps, you’ll ensure your system is prepared to use Snap for managing software effectively.

-Before installing Snap, it’s important to ensure your Fedora system is up to date.
+Before you install Snap on Fedora, it’s important to ensure your Fedora system is up to date.
 This helps prevent conflicts and ensures compatibility with the latest software versions.

 Run the following command to update your system: